-The parties represent that the proposed items to be sealed, which include information regarding communications with customers and information relative to the parties' confidential or highly confidential contracts, all contain information that is "Confidential" or "Highly Confidential" in nature, as defined by the Protective Order.
+Peerless represents that the proposed items to be sealed all contain information that is "Confidential" or "Highly Confidential" in nature, as defined by the Protective Order.
 (Docs.
 44 at 2.)
 As the Court has previously found, the Court will infer that the parties have certified that the information contained in the items to be sealed references confidential or proprietary business information.
 Courts in this District have recognized that maintaining the privacy of confidential business information can constitute good cause for keeping documents from the public view.
 See, e.g., Local Access, LLC v.
-Peerless Network, Inc., No. 6:14-cv399-Orl-40TBS, 2017 WL 2021761, at \2-3 (M.D.
+Peerless Network, Inc., No. 6:14-cv399-Orl-40TBS, 2017 WL 2021761, at 2-3 (M.D.
 Fla.
 May 12, 2017) (permitting sealing of proprietary financial and business information); Patent Asset Licensing LLC, v.
-Bright House Networks, LLC, No. 3:15-cv-742-J-32MCR, 2016 WL 2991057, at \2 (M.D.
+Bright House Networks, LLC, No. 3:15-cv-742-J-32MCR, 2016 WL 2991057, at 2 (M.D.
 Fla.
 May 24, 2016) (permitting party to file confidential business information under seal where such documents' exposure could "violate the parties' privacy or proprietary interests").
-Thus, the parties have demonstrated good cause to overcome the public's right of access to the aforementioned documents to be sealed.
+Thus, Peerless has demonstrated good cause to overcome the public's right of access to the aforementioned documents to be sealed.